roukell/burger_logger/Readme.md

   3. Goto `connection.js` file under `config` folder, and then change host, user, password, and database details.
   4. Go to your localhost in browser, and start using the app.

 Alternatively, to use this app directly, click [here](https://serene-hamlet-38122.herokuapp.com/).
-Click on get started to create notes.
+You can add your favourite burgers to the list and devour it!

   ## License
   * MIT